Email WV Code

 (3) Demonstrates to the board’s satisfaction that the applicant:

-(C) Has, within 10 consecutive years, passed all component parts of the United States Medical Licensing Examination or any prior examination or examination series approved by the board which relates to a national standard, is administered in the English language, and is designed to ascertain an applicant’s fitness to practice medicine and surgery;
+(B) Has, within 10 consecutive years, passed all component parts of the USMLE or any prior examination or examination series approved by the board which relates to a national standard, is administered in the English language, and is designed to ascertain an applicant’s fitness to practice medicine and surgery: Provided, That the board may accept an examination sequence which was successfully completed in more than 10 consecutive years if the applicant holds current specialty board certification from a member board of ABMS;

-(c) A license may be granted to an applicant who has received the degree of doctor of medicine or its equivalent from a school of medicine located outside of the United States, the Commonwealth of Puerto Rico, and Canada, who:
+The board may grant a license to practice allopathic medicine and surgery to an applicant who has received the degree of doctor of medicine or its equivalent from an approved school of medicine located outside of the United States, the Commonwealth of Puerto Rico, and Canada, who:

 (1) Submits a complete application;